Social Inhibition (Definition + Examples)

 You might have guessed that alcohol and some controlled substances can reduce social inhibition.
 In general, these substances lower our inhibitions.
 We are more likely to “go for it,” whether “it” is talking to someone you don’t know or throwing a glass across the room.
 The more alcohol that we consume, the less we are going to consider the social implications of our actions.
 And while some people refer to a drink or two as “liquid courage,” we all know someone who has done something under the influence that they wouldn’t do sober.

-Does this mean that you should drink in order to reduce social inhibition?
+Does this mean that you should drink to reduce social inhibition?
 Not really.
-The effects of alcohol on the mind and body, especially when consumed in excess, are not always (if ever) worth the moments where you feel less scared to approach someone.
+The effects of alcohol on the mind and body, especially when consumed in excess, are not always (if ever) worth the moments when you feel less scared to approach someone.
 People who use alcohol to overcome social inhibition are likely to realize that it is a crutch, not a helpful tool.
 If you tend to hold back in social interactions, you can use other methods to face your fears.

 Power